 Solution 4.
-Try Dropbox alternative to backup files
+Try free Dropbox alternative to backup files

 Although the above three methods are a quick way to solve the problem of Dropbox consuming disk space on your laptop, the problem is sure to reappear if you use the Dropbox program for a long time.
-For the sake of efficiency, we offer a once-and-for-all solution, which is to use a Dropbox alternative - CBackup.
+For the sake of efficiency, we offer a once-and-for-all solution, which is to use a free Dropbox alternative - CBackup.

 CBackup is a professional cloud backup tool.
 What makes it a perfect Dropbox alternative is that it not only backs up any computer file directly to Dropbox but also sync your files to Dropbox.
 Its automatic backup feature allows you to complete file backups at any given frequency and at any given time.

 Furthermore, it supports you to backup files to Google Drive, OneDrive, and other cloud storage services.
 It also provides CBackup Cloud with 10GB of free space for users to backup their important files.
 So, you can uninstall the Dropbox app and run CBackup to backup files to Dropbox to save space on your hard drive.
 Download CBackup and follow the specific steps to run it:

-2. Click the My Storage tab, click Add Cloud to select Dropbox.
+2. Click the My Storage tab, click Add Clouds to select Dropbox to add.
 Then, continue to grant CBackup to access your Dropbox storage space.

 3. After that, click the Backup tab and tap Backup PC to Public Cloud.

 5. You can click Settings the enable Dropbox scheduled backups for computer files (optional).
 Click Start Backup to begin the backup task.